kvikrambhat/BlazorSignalRApp/BlazorSignalRApp/README.md

 Sample application to demonstrate integrating web sockets into a balzor server application using [SignalR](https://learn.microsoft.com/en-us/aspnet/core/signalr/introduction?view=aspnetcore-7.0).

 ## Code Organization
-- **Hubs** - Hubs define the methods that will be exposed as RPCs to the clinet to invoke or subscribe to, these hubs are stateless in nature and get distroyed and created inline with the life cycle of the UI component
+- **Hubs** - Hubs define the methods that will be exposed as RPCs to the client to invoke or subscribe to, these hubs are stateless in nature and get destroyed and created in-line with the life cycle of the UI component
 - **Data** - Data classes are used to define the format of data that will be transmitted over the SignalR hubs.
 - **Pages** - Pages represent the razor pages that will consume data from SignalR.

 ## Steps For WebSockets
 - **Step 1** Install Nuget Package [Microsoft.AspNetCore.SignalR.Client ](https://www.nuget.org/packages/Microsoft.AspNetCore.SignalR.Client), Make sure to install the Client library and not the named Core.
-- **Step 2** Configure the server to be able to octect streams to send data over websockets and initialize the SignalR Hubs in the "Program.cs" file.
-Make sure to import the requrired namespaces form the isntalled nuget package
+- **Step 2** Configure the server to be able to octet streams to send data over web sockets and initialize the SignalR Hubs in the "Program.cs" file.
+Make sure to import the required name spaces form the installed nuget package
     ```
     using Microsoft.AspNetCore.ResponseCompression;
     using BlazorSignalRApp.Hubs;